Hermann Scheer

 Hermann Scheer (29 April 1944 – 14 October 2010) was a Social Democrat member of the German Bundestag (parliament), President of Eurosolar (European Association for Renewable Energy) and General Chairman of the World Council for Renewable Energy.
 In 1999, Scheer was awarded the Right Livelihood Award for his "indefatigable work for the promotion of solar energy worldwide".

 Scheer believed that the continuation of current patterns of energy supply and use would be environmentally, socially, economically, and politically damaging, with renewable energy being the only realistic alternative.
 Scheer had concluded that it is technically and environmentally feasible to harness enough solar radiation to achieve a total replacement of the foclear (fossil/nuclear) energy system by a global renewable energy economy.
 The main obstacle to such a change is seen to be political, not technical or economic.
 In 1999 he was one of the initiators of the German feed-in tariffs that were the major source of the rise of renewable energies in Germany during the following years.

 Life

+Scheer was born in Wehrheim, and was an excellent swimmer and member of the national youth pentathlon team.
+He became a member of the Social Democratic Party of Germany in 1965 during his military service as an officer in the Bundeswehr.
+From 1967 to 1972, Scheer studied law, politics, social sciences and economics at the Ruprecht Karls University of Heidelberg and the Free University of Berlin, graduating with a degree in political science and public law.
+In 1979, he received his Dr. rer. pol. degree from the Free University of Berlin.

+As a student, he was involved in the re-establishment of the Social Democratic University Association in Heidelberg.
+In 1973, he became state chairman of the Baden-Württemberg Young Socialists and in 1974 their deputy federal chairman.
+Scheer supported the new, emphatically socialist course of the SPD youth organization, which was influenced by the student movement.